Ellul History, Family Crest & Coats of Arms

 Early History of the Ellul family

-Another 176 words (13 lines of text) covering the years 1296 and 1463 are included under the topic Early Ellul History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ellul research.
+Another 88 words (6 lines of text) covering the years 1296 and 1463 are included under the topic Early Ellul History in all our PDF Extended History products and printed products wherever possible.

 Ellul Spelling Variations

 During the era when a person's name, tribe and posterity was one of his most important possessions, many different spellings were found in the archives examined.
 Ellul occurred in many references, and spelling variations of the name found included Ellem, Ellim, Ellam, Ellames, Ellams, Ellems and others.

 Early Notables of the Ellul family (pre 1700)